mkb79/audible-cli/README.md

 ``@click.command(name="GROUP_NAME")``.

 Relative imports in the command files doesn't work.
 So you have to work with absolute imports.
 Please take care about this.
-If you have and issues with absolute imports please add this lines of code at the begining of your command script:
+If you have any issues with absolute imports please add your plugin path to the `PYTHONPATH` variable or add this lines of code to the begining of your command script:

 ```python
 import sys